ent/ent/doc/md/schema-indexes.md

 ## Dialect Support

-Indexes currently support only SQL dialects, and do not support Gremlin.
 Dialect specific features are allowed using [annotations](schema-annotations.md).
 For example, in order to use [index prefixes](https://dev.mysql.com/doc/refman/8.0/en/column-indexes.html#column-indexes-prefix) in MySQL, use the following configuration:

 ```go